Source:Manila Bulletin (Manila)

 Posted: Friday, August 6, 2010 Updated: Sunday, December 12, 2010

 Philippines' presidential spokesman, Edwin Lacierda, has announced that recently inaugurated President Benigno Aquino III was considering not declaring a day in lieu public holiday on August 23 on the occasion of this year's Ninoy Aquino Day.

-However, last month, President Benigno Aquino III announced that he would be reviewing the possibility of requesting Congress to amend the law allowing the moving of legal holidays (12-Jul-2010).
+However, last month, President Benigno Aquino III announced that he would be reviewing the possibility of requesting Congress to amend the law allowing the moving of legal holidays (2010-07-12).

 Below are links to the news stories referred to in the above "Philippines Could Cancel August 23 Public Holiday" news story, as well as links to subsequents news stories which refer to the present news story.